felbecker/snakeMSA/README.md

 # snakeMSA
-A Snakemake pipeline to run easily reproducible benchmarks for various MSA tools.
+A Snakemake pipeline to run easily reproducible benchmarks of various MSA tools.

 Runs different MSA tools on the extHomFam dataset which consists of 5 sub-folders (sorted by MSA depth) with fasta files.
 Outputs {tool}.out files with SP, modeler, TC and column scores per protein family in the benchmark.